Retro-Devils/Mugen-Pi-4/README.md

 - Find and rename you exe to mugen.exe.

 - If controller is different than ps3 style.
-Follow above config just edit mugen layout.
+Follow above controller conifg EXCEPT edit mugen layout.
+Don't forget a escape key .

+- Remeber to click save .

 - With keyboard attached open mugen in retropie .

+- Go to Options

+- Turn Joysticks OFF for both players .

+- Press F1 to map player 1.
+WITH YOUR CONTROLLER press the buttons you want .
+Click save

+- Press F2 to map player 2, repeat above .

-- Match this controls below and turn off joysticks.
-This is what included mugen layout is trying to do.
+- Below is what included mugen layout is mapping to and what all mugens we upload and use will be set like.

 A,B,C,X,Y etc are in mugen.

 player 1: